-Since 1989 he has worked freelance and has choreographed several ballets for Scottish Ballet as well as companies in Germany and Italy.
+Since 1989 he worked freelance and choreographed several ballets for Scottish Ballet as well as companies in Germany and Italy.
 He was the Artistic Advisor to the Batsheva Dance Company from 1980 to 1990 and choreographed several works for them and the Bat Dor Company.

 With LCDT he won the 1975 Evening Standard Award for The Most Outstanding Achievement In Ballet and in 1978 a similar award from the Society of West End Theatre (now the Laurence Olivier Award).
-He has also been given several honorary doctorates including from the Universities of Kent, Exeter, Middlesex and Winchester.
+He was also given several honorary doctorates including from the Universities of Kent, Exeter, Middlesex and Winchester.

 In 2005, Robert's 80th birthday was celebrated a symposium at The Place and a gala performance featuring Richard Alston Dance Company, Phoenix Dance Theatre and Ballet Theater Munich at Sadler's Wells in London.
 In 2011, Richard Alston Dance Company revived Robert's 1989 LCDT work In Memory.
 In 2013, he was awarded the De Valois Award for Outstanding Achievement at the 2012 Critics' Circle National Dance Awards.